getzola/zola/docs/content/documentation/content/image-processing/index.md

   {{ resize_image(path="documentation/content/image-processing/01-zola.png", width=150, height=150, op="fit") }}

 ### **`"fill"`**
   This is the default operation.
-It takes the image's center part with the same aspect ratio as the `width` & `height` given and resizes that to `width` & `height`.
-This means that parts of the image that are outsize of the resized aspect ratio are cropped away.
+It takes the image's center part with the same aspect ratio as the `width` and `height` given and resizes that to `width` and `height`.
+This means that parts of the image that are outside of the resized aspect ratio are cropped away.

   `resize_image(..., width=150, height=150, op="fill")`